 Shickle, Rev Charles William (polehead collector)

-The Shickle Collection of poleheads contains examples from Somerset and the adjoining counties.
+The Shickle Collection was bequeathed to the Victoria and Albert Museum in 1928, and transferred to the Museum of English Rural Life in 1951.
+The collection of poleheads contains examples from Somerset and the adjoining counties.

 The objects are catalogued on the online database.
 Search using the phrase ‘Shickle’

 Other polehead collections in the museum include Allen, Jardine and Forster.

 We are regularly updating the collections that we publish on our website but if you are after something specific that you can't find online, then drop by for a visit or feel free to contact us and we will be happy to help you.